M61ss/Linux/System/Storage devices.md

 TODO: https://www.baeldung.com/linux/find-all-storage-devices

-# Format an usb device
+# Format a storage device

-## Unmount the usb device
+## Unmount the device

-Search your usb device inside the list prompted by:
+Search your device inside the list prompted by:

 ```shell
 lsblk